 - Open the

-- Download PSPDFKit for Mac from your customer portal if you haven’t done so already.
+- Download PSPDFKit for macOS from the Customer Portal if you haven’t done so already.

 - Alternatively, request a trial version if you’re not yet a customer.

-- Open the dmg file you downloaded in step 1 and copy
+- Open the DMG file you downloaded above and copy

 You have two options to get the DLL.